agiagoulas/page-stream-segmentation/document_stream_builder/README.md

 # Document Stream Builder

-Python script to build <b>consecutive document streams</b> from a collection of pdf documents.
+Python script to build **consecutive document streams** from a collection of pdf documents.

 ## Usage